-Heat the granulated sugar and water in a small saucepan, stirring frequently until the sugar has completely dissolved.
+Heat granulated sugar and water in a small saucepan, stirring frequently until sugar has completely dissolved.

 Remove pan from heat and stir in lime juice and zest.
 Refrigerate mixture until it is completely chilled.

-Stir the milk and green food coloring (if using) into the lime juice.
+Stir milk and green food coloring (if using) into lime juice.

-Churn the sherbet according to the directions for your ice cream freezer.
+Churn sherbet according to directions on ice cream freezer.

 Store lime sherbet in an air-tight plastic container in your freezer.
-Allowing it to set for at least an hour before serving will give you a firmer texture than if you serve it right out of the ice cream maker.
+Allowing it to set for at least an hour before serving will give you a firmer texture than if you serve it right out of ice cream maker.

 - For an adult option, add two tablespoons of tequila.
 It is a great combination with the lime.